Labirintami/doc/docs/api/editor_api_methods.md

 #### Details

-The returned EditorAPI method contains a list of methods you can use to apply different operations to the editor.
-Check the list of editor API methods below.
+Check the detailed description of parameters:

 <table>
 	<thead>